Results and questions on matchings in groups and vector subspaces of fields: Matchings in abelian groups

 We next turn into results concerned with the existence of matchings or acyclic matchings.
-As mentioned in the introduction, it is established in \cite{MR1618439} that an abelian group has matching property if and only if it is torsion-free or cyclic of prime order.
-The proof therein utilizes Hall's marriage theorem and a result of Kneser offering a lower bound on the size of sumsets in abelian groups.
-We reproduce the ``if'' part with a slightly different approach based on classical K\"onig's theorem in graph theory.
-The ideas developed in the proof will be later used to estimate the number of matchings in \S2.2.
+As mentioned in the introduction, it is established in \cite{MR1618439} that an abelian group has the matching property if and only if it is torsion-free or cyclic of prime order.
+The proof therein utilizes Hall's marriage theorem and a result of Kneser on the size of sumsets in abelian groups.

 \begin{theorem}[\cite{MR1618439}] Let $G$ be an abelian group which is either torsion-free or cyclic of prime order.
 Suppose $A$ and $B$ are two finite subsets of $G$ which are of the same size and $0\notin B$.
 Then there exists a matching $f:A\rightarrow B$. \end{theorem}